 Before Staff ArriveHere at Camp Ridgecrest, we want to know that campers are not simply physically safe, but that they actually FEEL safe as well.
-We have systems in place that prevent physical, mental, social and emotional abuse.
+We have systems in place that prevent physical, mental, social, and emotional abuse.
 Some of those systems include:

 Abuse PreventionRidgecrest Summer Camps has been championing abuse prevention systems for many years.
-Preventing abuse is more than a background check, it is a culture.
-We have spent decades developing systems, policies and procedures to protect our campers and our staff.
+Preventing abuse is more than a background check; it is a culture.
+We have spent decades developing systems, policies, and procedures to protect our campers and our staff.

-Ministry Safe AccreditationRidgecrest Summer Camps partners with Ministry Safe, an industry leader in abuse risk management to train all of our staff on abuse prevention.
-Staff are required to watch a series of detailed videos (1:45 minutes in total) that increase awareness and give tools for prevention.
-They must pass an online test to receive their accreditation.
-Find out more about Ministry Safe at www.ministrysafe.com
+MinistrySafe CertificationRidgecrest Summer Camps partners with MinistrySafe, an industry leader in abuse risk management, to train all of our staff on abuse prevention.
+Staff are required to watch a series of detailed videos that increase awareness and give tools for prevention.
+They must pass this online course to receive their certification.
+Additionally, most of our directors have completed the full 30-hour MinistrySafe Institute Course.
+Find out more about Ministry Safe at www.ministrysafe.com.

 The Rule of ThreeAll of our staff are trained to never be alone with a camper in a private place.
 While one-on-one conversations are an important part of our ministry, they should always be done in public places with other people around.
-Our campus is designed with this in mind, providing ample locations for private conversations in plain site.
+Our campus is designed with this in mind, providing ample locations for private conversations in plain sight.

 Suggestion BoxA suggestion box is located in a central location.
-Campers are encouraged to suggest changes to menus, activities etc. However, on Opening Day we highlight this Box as a location where they can anonymously report a situation that appeared suspicious or simply made them uncomfortable.
+Campers are encouraged to suggest changes to menus, activities, etc. However, on Opening Day, we highlight this Box as a location where they can anonymously report a situation that appeared suspicious or simply made them uncomfortable.
 We want campers to know that they can anonymously let the leadership know about anything they want to.

 Incident ReportsStaff fill out Incident Reports as needed regarding anything that appears out of the ordinary.
 This could include an argument, a crying child, or simply a situation that made the staffer uncomfortable.
-These reports are reviewed by the majority of the leadership team when received, and are also logged to investigate trends in our culture.
+These reports are reviewed by the majority of the leadership team when received and are also logged to investigate trends in our culture.

 Staff are also trained on appropriate and inappropriate physical and verbal interactions, as well as acceptable contact with campers outside of camp.
 We also train and prepare our staff on how to report abuse of any kind.